History of Chad: Prehistory

 During the 7th millennium BC, the northern half of Chad was part of a broad expanse of land, stretching from the Indus River in the east to the Atlantic Ocean in the west, in which ecological conditions favored early human settlement.
 Rock art of the "Round Head" style, found in the Ennedi region, has been dated to before the 7th millennium BC and, because of the tools with which the rocks were carved and the scenes they depict, may represent the oldest evidence in the Sahara of Neolithic industries.
 Many of the pottery-making and Neolithic activities in Ennedi date back further than any of those of the Nile Valley to the east.

 In the prehistoric period, Chad was much wetter than it is today, as evidenced by large game animals depicted in rock paintings in the Tibesti and Borkou regions.

 Recent linguistic research suggests that all of Africa's major language groupings south of the Sahara Desert (except Khoisan, which is not considered a valid genetic grouping anyway), i.e. the Afro-Asiatic, Nilo-Saharan and Niger–Congo phyla, originated in prehistoric times in a narrow band between Lake Chad and the Nile Valley.
 The origins of Chad's peoples, however, remain unclear.
 Several of the proven archaeological sites have been only partially studied, and other sites of great potential have yet to be mapped.

-Era of Empires (AD 900–1900)
+Era of Empires (900–1900)

-At the end of the 1st millennium AD, the formation of states began across central Chad in the sahelian zone between the desert and the savanna.
+At the end of the 1st millennium, the formation of states began across central Chad in the sahelian zone between the desert and the savanna.
 For almost the next 1,000 years, these states, their relations with each other, and their effects on the peoples who lived in stateless societies along their peripheries dominated Chad's political history.
-Recent research suggests that indigenous Africans founded of these states, not migrating Arabic-speaking groups, as was believed previously.
+Recent research suggests that indigenous Africans founded these states, not migrating Arabic-speaking groups, as was believed previously.
 Nonetheless, immigrants, Arabic-speaking or otherwise, played a significant role, along with Islam, in the formation and early evolution of these states.